-Today, 70% of purchasers no longer believe in ads.
+This year, we observed an 11% decline in trust globally, with only 71% of people admitting they trust consumer brands.
 Trust has changed, and customers no longer want to be told what to buy.
-They want to know the company behind the product and behind the service, and this can only be achieved through a transparent and trustworthy customer journey.
+They want to get to know the company behind the product and behind the service, which can only be achieved through a transparent and trustworthy customer journey.

-According to Econsultancy’s data from Sean Donnelly’s talk at MWL, optimising the customer experience was named the most exciting opportunity of 2018, with 20% of companies ranking it at their top priority this year.
-Analytics followed customer experience, with 8% of respondents choosing it as their top priority.
+According to Econsultancy, optimising the customer experience is one of the most exciting opportunities for businesses in 2020, with 24% of companies ranking it at their top priority this year.

-Prioritising the consumer experience ensures that customers are enjoying every interaction with your business, and 50% of consumers are more likely to do business with you again in the future after a positive customer experience.
+Did you know that 50% of consumers are more likely to do business with you again in the future after a positive customer experience?
+Creating a seamless experience ensures that visitors are enjoying interacting with your business at every touchpoint of the journey.
 By focusing on creating amazing customer experiences, you’re showing the desire for your company to go above and beyond to please every single customer.

-It’s getting harder and harder to differentiate yourself from other businesses when everyone is sharing great content.
-But a competitive advantage is huge, and customer experience is the perfect tool to help you stand out from the competitions.
-Indeed, according to a report by Walker, by 2020, customer experience will have overtaken product and price as the key brand differentiator.
+There’s no doubt it is getting harder and harder to differentiate yourself from other businesses when consumer trust is going down and every brand is sharing great content online.
+But a competitive advantage is huge, and customer experience is the perfect tool to help you stand out from the competition.

 Providing a smooth voice search experience

-Rather than providing different search results and leaving the user with multiple choices, an answer engine provides the user with just one answer.
-This makes finding facts much easier for the user, but makes it harder for companies to stand out and feature as the definite answer.
+Rather than providing different search results and leaving the user a choice, an answer engine provides the user with one answer only.
+This makes finding facts much easier for the user, but makes it much harder for companies to stand out and feature as a definite answer.

-Businesses that start implementing voice search into their customer experience strategy are the brands that will dominate online tomorrow, says Sean Donnelly, Senior Analyst at Econsultancy.
+Businesses that start implementing voice search into their customer experience strategy are the brands that will dominate online tomorrow.

-If you’d like to learn more about voice search, SEO, and answer engines.
-Check out our webinar recording “What companies should do in the face of voice search”.
+If you’d like to learn more about voice search, SEO and answer engines, check out our webinar recording:

 Re-imagining the customer experience with artificial intelligence